Words for colors are adjectives as well. The main color adjectives in Croatian are:

 If you want to say that something is e.g. dark green, put tamno- to the front of the color adjective – the result is one, long word.
 Likewise, light + color is expressed with svjetlo-:

-Majica je tamnocrvena.
-The T-shirt is dark red.
+Majica je tamnoplava.
+The T-shirt is dark blue.

 Two color adjectives have a specific meaning with some nouns, quite different from usage in English: